Join other 4thWay HNW investors: harness your combined power for an even better deal.

 Is Crowd2Fund a good investment?

 With the information, data and access being a lot less than I want and need, Crowd2Fund is a higher-risk opportunity for people who want to take more chances using a small proportion of their money.
-Still, I do expect most people to earn a profit, most of the time.

 What is Crowd2Fund’s minimum lending amount and how many loans can I lend in?